Writer / Director — Photographer — Austin, Texas

 1973—1978

-One of The Greats of His Time
+One of The Greatest Photographers of 20th Century

-2023 · Proof of Concept Short
+2023 — Proof of Concept Short

 Tiny, Texas